 Pathways has a full-time work experience advisor who works with students to connect them with local businesses, agencies and community organizations.
 Some students may graduate high school from Pathways, while others may go to an adult learning centre and stay until age 21 to get a mature diploma.
 Students are engaged with a goal and that’s the reason for the name Pathways, as there are many paths a student can pursue to achieve their diploma or other goals.

-For more information please contact: Jean McLeod, Teacher/ Program Coordinator
+For more information please contact: Alex Jackson, Teacher/ Program Coordinator